 Question 5: Ok, now you have to actually do a bit of work if you want to be sure that it will fit before you buy one.
 You need to find a ruler and measure the distance between the center of the posts as shown in the picture below.

-If the post separation greater than 1 3/4 inches but less than 2 1/4 inches: Congratulations!
-Either the V2 or V3 String Butler Model will fit this guitar.
-Choose one of these models at this link.
+- If the post separation greater than 1 3/4 inches but less than 2 1/4 inches: Congratulations!
+Either the V1, V2, or V3 String Butler Model will fit this guitar.
+Choose on of the colors through this link.

-If the post separation is greater than 1 3/8 inches but less than 1 3/4 inches: Congratulations! the V2 String Butler will fit this guitar.
-You can find the most popular black version at this link.
+- If the post separation is greater than 1 3/8 inches but less than 1 3/4 inches: Congratulations! the V1 or V2 String Butler will fit this guitar.
+Choose on of the colors through this link.

-If the post separation is greater than 2 1/4 inches: Congratulations! the V4 String Butler will fit this guitar.
-You can find the most popular black version at this link.
+- If the post separation is greater than 2 1/4 inches: Congratulations! the V4 String Butler will fit this guitar.
+Choose on of the colors through this link.